bedwardssmith/MechaCar_Statistical_Analysis/README.md

 AutosRU's newest prototype, the MechaCar, is suffering from production troubles which is impacting the manufacturing team's progress.
 Management is looking for insights using production data for insights that may help the manufacturing team.<p>
 <h2>Linear Regression to Predict MPG</h2>
 <p>We were provided a dataset contianing mpg test results for 50 prototype MechaCars.
 These prototypes were produced using multiple design specifications
   to identify ideal vehicle performance.
-In the first analysis a linear regression model that predicts the mpg of MechaCar prototypes using  ve=ehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance was created.</p>
+In the first analysis a linear regression model that predicts the mpg of MechaCar prototypes using  vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance was created.</p>
 <ul>
 <li>In reviewing the p-values of the linear regression model (see below) we can see that vehicle length and ground clearance are statistically significant predictors of mpg, whereas, vehicle weight, spoiler angle, and AWD are not.
 Note that a significance level if .05% was used.</li>
 <li>As the p-value is 5.35e-11 is less than the assumed significance level of 0.05% the slope of the linear model would not be considered to be 0.</li>